imixs/imixs-workflow/src/site/markdown/index.md

 <img src="./images/bpmn-example02.png" width="500px" />

 ## The Architecture
-The architecture of the Imixs-Workflow engine provides different basic concepts to simplify the development of business applications.
+The architecture of the Imixs-Workflow engine provides a simple concept to develop a business application.

-### The Workitem
-A running process instance inside a Workflow Management System is called a '*Workitem*'.
-Each workitem is assigned to a Task in the BPMN model and can contain several business information.
-If a Workitem is still in process, the Workitem is called a '*running process instance*'.
-After a process instance is finished the workitem is '*closed*'.
-Imixs Workflow provides an [XML schema](core/xml/index.html) to translate all workflow and business information of a process instance into an open and compatible data format.
-As a result, business data can be safely archived with Imixs-Workflow for long periods of time.

 ### The Process Model

-The process model (or workflow model) defines what state a process instance can present during its life-cycle.
-Each time a workitem is processed, the workflow management system synchronizes the status (Task) with the process instance based on the BPMN model.
+The BPMN 2.0 based process model defines tasks and events to describe the life-cycle of a business process.
+The model driven approach helps to understand what happens in a business process.
+The Imixs-Workflow engine can start and execute a process instance assigned to a process model.

 ### The Workflow Engine
 The Imixs-Workflow engine persists and controls the process instance into a database.
-The Workflow Engine ensures that a workitem is always in sync with the process model.
+The Workflow Engine ensures that a workitem is in sync with the process model.
 The Imixs-Workflow engine supports a Plugin-API to implement different function blocks of a workflow management system.
 This includes, for example:

 * Access Controll